juergenweb/JkPublishPages/README.md

 There are several options, that can be selected:

-* No, action - The statuts of the page is just set to unpublished
+* No, action - The statuts of the page will be just set to unpublished
 * Move to trash - The page will be moved directly to the trash
 * Delete permanently - The page will be deleted directly without moving it to the thrash before
 * Move the page to a new parent - This could be useful if you want to move the page fe to an archive.
 In this case, the